citp/privacy-policy-historical/f/fi/fin/findatopdoc.com.md

 “Anonymous Information” means information that is not associated with or linked to your Personal Information.
 Anonymous Information does not allow the identification of individual persons.
 We may create Anonymous Information from (i) automatically gathered information, or (ii) Personal Information by excluding information (such as names) that make the information personally identifiable to you.

 Please read this Privacy Policy carefully so that you will understand how your Personal Information will be treated as you make use of our Site.
-By using the iahcp.com site, you agree to the terms of this Privacy Policy and you expressly consent to the processing of your Personal Information according to this Privacy Policy.
+By using the findatopdoc.com site, you agree to the terms of this Privacy Policy and you expressly consent to the processing of your Personal Information according to this Privacy Policy.

 **INFORMATION FINDATOPDOC GATHERS**

 **Registration/Enroll**

-When you browse www.iahcp.com and do not interact with the Site for any online service or product from the IAHCP, you browse anonymously.
+When you browse www.findatopdoc.com and do not interact with the Site for any online service or product from the FATD, you browse anonymously.
 Personally identifiable information such as your name, address, phone number and email address, etc., is not collected as you browse.

 If you register or enroll to use FindaTopDoc services, we collect and store Personal Information that specifically identifies you or your account.
 At this time, the most information you would be required to submit is your first name, middle name, last name, User ID, password, street address, city, state, zip/postal code, country, phone number, email address, date of birth, and gender.